cdlhub/documentation/FinancialModule.md

 * **fm_profile**: defines the layers and terms
 * **fm_policytc**: defines the relationship of the contract layers

 This section explains the design of the Financial Module which has been implemented in the **fmcalc** component.
-The formats of the input files are covered in [Input Data](Inputtools.md).
-Runtime parameters and usage instructions for fmcalc are covered in [Reference Model](ReferenceModel.md).
+* Runtime parameters and usage instructions for fmcalc are covered in [Reference Model](ReferenceModel.md).
+* The formats of the input files are covered in [Input Data](Inputtools.md).

+In addition, there separate github repository [ktest](https://github.com/OasisLMF/ktest) which is an extended test suite for ktools and contains a library of financial module worked examples provided by Oasis Members with a full set of input and output files (access on request).

 Note that other reference tables are referred to below that do not appear explicitly in the kernel as they are not directly required for calculation.
 It is expected that a front end system will hold all of the exposure and policy data and generate the above three input files required for the kernel calculation.